meaganewaller/dogwalker/README.md

 # DOGWALKER

-DOGWALKER is an example created to illustrate how to use the Gatsby System Route API and a YAML file to generate dynamic routes.
+DOGWALKER is an example application created to illustrate how to use the Gatsby System Route API and a YAML file to generate dynamic routes.

 [View the blog post](https://meaganwaller.com/render-dynamic-pages-gatsby-yaml-file)